Nephos/NephosRubyServer/README.md

 ### Controller

-To create a controller, add a ruby file to ``app/``, with a class inherited by ``Nephos::Controller`` The basic code of a controller can be generated via ``nephos-generator controller NAME``.
+To create a controller, add a ruby file to ``app/``, with a class inherited by ``Nephos::Controller`` The basic code of a controller can be generated via ``ngenerator controller NAME``.

 ```ruby
 class Example < Nephos::Controller